Uninitialized variable: Example of the C language

 In any case, even when a variable is implicitly initialized to a default value like 0, this is typically not the correct value.
 Initialized does not mean correct if the value is a default one.
-(However, default initialization to 0 is a right practice for pointers and arrays of pointers, since it makes them invalid before they are actually initialized to their correct value.)
-In C, variables with static storage duration that are not initialized explicitly are initialized to zero (or null, for pointers).
+(However, default initialization to NULL (or nullptr since C23 or in C++) is a right practice for pointers and arrays of pointers, since it makes them invalid before they are actually initialized to their correct value.)
+In C, variables with static storage duration that are not initialized explicitly are initialized to zero (or NULL, for pointers).

 Not only are uninitialized variables a frequent cause of bugs, but this kind of bug is particularly serious because it may not be reproducible: for instance, a variable may remain uninitialized only in some branch of the program.
 In some cases, programs with uninitialized variables may even pass software tests.

 Impacts

 Uninitialized variables are powerful bugs since they can be exploited to leak arbitrary memory or to achieve arbitrary memory overwrite or to gain code execution, depending on the case.
 When exploiting a software which utilizes address space layout randomization (ASLR), it is often required to know the base address of the software in memory.
 Exploiting an uninitialized variable in a way to force the software to leak a pointer from its address space can be used to bypass ASLR.